Vasanth-AIDS24/Blended-Labs-2025-26-Even/Ex. 2 Build your VPC and Launch a Web Server/README.md

 (Write the steps you followed in your own words)

 1. The first step was to create a vpc
-2.Then subnets was created and configured inside the VPC 3.Attached internet gateway
+2. Then subnets was created and configured inside the VPC
+3. Attached internet gateway
-4.Configured route tables
+4. Configured route tables
-5.EC2 instance was launched
+5. EC2 instance was launched
-6.Finally configured the web server
+6. Finally configured the web server

 ---